 2. There's really not “too many disagreements” to use Collaborative.
 There are simply better tools to use than litigation provides to handle all the problems.
 As long as the parties are open, honest and committed to reaching an agreement, Collaborative can be effective.

-3. Every family law case has a lot of disagreements.
-We are talking about dispute resolution processes.
+3. Collaborative works on difficult issues.
 There's no reason to limit it to the easiest cases.
-The process is not easy.
-It requires patience and dedication, but it is a flexible framework that can handle very difficult and unusual cases.
-I have seen the Collaborative Law process successfully resolve the following difficult issues:
+Using the Collaborative process does not create easy solutions.
+It requires hard work, patience and dedication.
+But it is a flexible framework that can handle very difficult and unusual cases.
+The Collaborative Law process can successfully deal with difficult issues such as:

 If an attorney or anyone else ever tells you that there are “too many disagreements” to use Collaborative Law, you need to get a second opinion from an experienced Collaborative lawyer.
-Undoubtedly, the Collaborative lawyer will disagree with that assessment!
+We can explain why we disagree with that assessment!